 If you have applied for asylum, and that application is refused, you may be granted leave under the immigration rules (on human rights grounds, for example).

-In some modern slavery/trafficking cases, discretionary leave may be granted.
-This may be if asylum is refused (the Home Office do not accept you are at risk of re-trafficking in the future) or was not sought, but there are particular circumstances meaning that you, as a recognised victim of trafficking need to stay in the UK.
+In some modern slavery/trafficking cases, Discretionary Leave may be granted.
+This may be if asylum is refused or was not sought, but there are particular circumstances meaning that you, as a recognised victim of trafficking need to stay in the UK.
 This includes situations where you are assisting the police with inquiries, or where there are particularly compelling personal circumstances.
 Read more about the legal process for victims of trafficking here.

-Some medical cases may also result in discretionary leave, if removal would breach Article 3 or Article 8 rights.
+Some medical cases may also result in Discretionary Leave, if removal would breach your Article 3 or Article 8 rights.